-Online Workshops for Programme and Course Design Teams
+Workshops for Educators and Design Teams

 Designed to explore one or more dimensions of the 8-Stage Learning Design Framework, this is a comprehensive step-by-step process to ensure programmes and courses are constructively aligned and meets both institutional QA/QE requirements and the needs of future students.
+Individual elements of the 8SLDF can be explored in depth as stand alone teaching enhancement sessions.

 - Costs include: